galeep/gcp-smarty-starty/README.md

 9. Logging
 10. Rudimentary state management for projects and experiments (we're currently stateless, but if we bother with state, it should be shared.)

-Addressing these enhancements will make the script more versatile, allowing users further to streamline their GCP project setup and management processes.

 ## Usage Examples and Scenarios

 ### Example 1: Basic Interactive Execution